ncatlab/nlab-content/pages/9/4/9/0/949/content.md

 Na&#239;vely, the axiom of separation says that, if $A$ is a set and $P$ is a [[function]] from $A$ to the set of [[truth value]]s, then there is a set
 $$ \{ A | P \} = \{ x \in A \;|\; P(x) \} .$$
 To be precise, however, this $P$ should be written as a [[predicate]] in the language of set theory.
-The form of separation justified by type theory and such structural set theories as [[ETCS]] requires the quantifiers in this predicate to be guarded; unbounded separation is the generalisation of this to unbounded quantifiers.
+The form of separation justified by type theory and such structural set theories as [[ETCS]] requires the [[quantifiers]] in this predicate to be guarded; unbounded separation is the generalisation of this to unguarded quantifiers.

 (We need more on this, particularly with regards to the classical school and replacement.)